 Technology

-Ethio Telecom Set to Make History as Ethiopia’s First Publicly Listed Company on October 20, 2024
+Ethio Telecom to Become Ethiopia’s First Publicly Listed Company

 Listing Ethio Telecom on the stock exchange is a vital step in Prime Minister Abiy Ahmed’s reform agenda, aimed at opening the economy and boosting foreign direct investment.
 Since 2018, the Ethiopian government has implemented various reforms to liberalize key sectors, including telecommunications, banking, and logistics.